 The second way is to use an automatic time synchronization protocol.
 There are two in common use.

 The one we normally use is Network Time Protocol (NTP).
 It’s a mature protocol that’s been around for decades and is currently in its fourth version.
 NTP is accurate to about 1ms, although you can get sub-millisecond accuracy with NTPv4 if you design the network carefully and have access to your own Stratum 1 clocks.
 (I’ll explain what that means in a moment.)

-The other common time synchronization protocol is called Precision Time Protocol (PTP), or IEEE 1588.
+The other common network clocking protocol is called Precision Time Protocol (PTP), or IEEE 1588.
 This protocol is able to synchronize clocks to sub-microsecond accuracy.
 It is, however, more complicated to deploy and not universally available on network equipment.

 For most applications, NTP is sufficient.

 People tend to use PTP for applications where a microsecond is a long time.
 This includes things like industrial and financial (stock trading) applications.

 Power grids, in particular, need extraordinary accuracy for ensuring the phases of the 60Hz (or 50Hz in many locations) AC currents are correctly matched.
 If the phase isn’t matched, power is lost.
 Lost power is heat.
 So losing a lot of power means possibly creating a lot of heat.
 In this environment, unsynchronized clocks could result in fires or damaged equipment.